harry843/dog-crud-app/README.md

 Thank you for visiting!
 This is my codebase for a personal project to learn the fundamentals of React.js.
 It is my first attempt using javascript frameworks, and is certainly a world apart from Python.

+Click [here](https://dog-crud-application.vercel.app/) to access the application - and add your own Dog!

 The aims of this project were to:

 - Build a web form to capture, model and store user inputs into a database